Google's "Maps for Electrons" and What It Means for AI Data Center Expansion

 The Bottom Line

-The AI datacenter buildout isn't constrained by capital.
+The AI data center buildout isn't constrained by capital.
 It's constrained by grid access.

 Tools like Tapestry could accelerate this - or create new competitive moats for those with better grid intelligence.